danvk/aoc2024/README.md

 ## Day 10

+Not too bad today, just construct a graph and do a BFS.
+For part 2, I changed my `visited` set to a map from position -> number of times I visited that node.

+A few Elixir notes for the day:

-You can't do `nil or 0` in Elixir.
+- You can't do `nil or 0` in Elixir.
+- A `MapSet` is Elixir's version of a set.
-`Map.get_and_update` requires you to return a pair with the current value and the new value.
+- `Map.get_and_update` lets you retrieve the current value and fill in a new value for a map in one pass, but it has a really weird contract.
+It requires you to return a pair with the current value and the new value.
 Huh?
+Why does it need to old value?
+Another surprise: it returns a tuple with the new value and the map, not just the map.
+Maybe I should just write a wrapper for this.